 Grand Central Terminal’s Dining Concourse

 Walk through the transportation hub and enjoy the Beaux-Arts building before herding the teens downstairs to eat.
-I found lots of options, Shake Shack, with lots of seating along with clean restrooms.
+I found lots of options, including Shake Shack.

 Located at 89 E. 42nd St.